Build and release retention policies

 - Releases deployed to Dev environment for 10 days, with a minimum of one last deployed release.

-The following example retention policy for a release definition meets the above requirements:
+The following example retention policy for a release pipeline meets the above requirements:

 In this example, if a release that is deployed to Dev is not promoted to QA for 10 days, it is a potential candidate for deletion.
 However, if that same release is deployed to QA eight days after being deployed to Dev, its retention timer is reset, and it is retained in the system for another 30 days.

-When specifying custom policies per definition, you cannot exceed the maximum limits set by administrator.
+When specifying custom policies per pipeline, you cannot exceed the maximum limits set by administrator.

 Interaction between build and release retention